syampillai/SOpom21/README.md

     <relativePath/>
   </parent>
 ```
-Available at jitpack, include it in your repositories' definition:
+Available at jitpack, include it in your repositories section:
 ```xml
 <repositories>
     <repository>